omniaalwazzan/omniaalwazzan.github.io/_pages/cv.md

 ## Internee
 -----------------------
 **National Institue of Electronics**<br>
-  I worked on the project “Distance estimation between human and camera”.
+  I worked on the project "Distance estimation between human and camera".
 In the first part, a human was detected in live video and then found his distance from the camera using stereo vision techniques.
 ## Publications
 -----------------------
   <ul>{% for post in site.publications reversed %}